 At first I was hesitant, but when I finally tried it, it completely changed my travels and the way I look at traveling solo.
 Some of its many perks: You have friends everywhere & anywhere.
 You can get local fast.
 You can enjoy the warmth of a home and kitchen.
 You frequently can have your own room (don’t let the name fool you, you can find many homes with a guest room).
 You get to do and see things that you otherwise never would.
 You feel a bit more ‘taken care of’ than usual…and it’s nice.
 As a host you can still meet new, interesting people when not traveling.
 It’s FREE.

 Other similar choices:

-I actually became a host on Airbnb in Chicago before I used it as a traveler.
+I actually became an Airbnb host in Chicago before I used it as a traveler.
 It has a very similar feel to couchsurfing, except it’s a bit more corporate.
 Read: it costs travelers money (but still much less than a hotel room), but this way it also allows homeowners to make some money.
 It runs the gamut – you can search for just a room or even rent a whole apartment or villa!
 It lacks a tad of that community spirit that Couchsurfing had spent years cultivating amongst its members.
-But there is also a lot of crossover (couchsuring-airbnb) users, so it has been growing into a great community.
+But there is also a lot of crossover (couchsurfing-airbnb) users, so it has been growing into a great community.